nicesoul/nicesoul/README.md

 ### РАДІЙ!
-I'm a fresh Data scientist and AI engineer with a web development background.
+I'm a Web dev ~~failed to become a Data scientist and AI engineer~~ currently learning UX & UI and making simple static websites for my friends.
 I love Python, CSS, and being joyful on mother Earth :)

 Go whole-food plant-based!